deviant art

 • The deviation appearing in a directory of artwork specifically requesting critique

 When one of your deviations receives a critique, you will be notified in the Feedback section of your Message Center.
 The critique will not be automatically posted to your deviation page until you acknowledge that it is a "Fair" analysis of your work from within your Message Center.
-To enable critique on an existing deviation, click on the "edit deviation" link and select the request critiques checkbox, or visit http://my.deviantart.com/gallery to mass enable Critique on all your deviations.
+To enable critique on an existing deviation, click on the "edit deviation" link and select the request critiques checkbox, or visit my.deviantart.com/gallery to mass enable Critique on all your deviations.

 Publish A Critique (Be A Critic)Publish A Critique (Be A Critic)